twillis209/gps_cpp/README.md

 ### Dependencies

-`gps_cpp` depends on the Boost library.
-CMake will look for this as part of the build process.
-Using old versions of Boost on my local cluster, it seems `gps_cpp` can be built with a version as old as 1.59.0 (provided it was built with `gcc` 5.4.0, not 4.8.5).
-It should work with newer versions, too.
-Note that Boost can be a bit of a pain to install if you're not used to this sort of thing.
-Using a package manager is probably easiest; `gps_cpp` should be compatible with all versions of the Debian `libboost-all-dev` package listed [here](packages.debian.org/search&keywords=libboost-all-dev).
+`gps_cpp` depends on Boost, specifically the `multi_index` library.
+Earlier I required that this be installed on the user's machine prior to the `gps_cpp` build, but I now (October '24) use the `FetchContent` feature of `cmake` to download Boost and build `multi_index`.
+This should save you quite the headache installing Boost if you're not familiar with this sort of thing.

-`gps_cpp` also depends on the `rapidcsv`, `Catch2`, and `CLI11` libraries, but these should be downloaded and built as part of the build process.
+`gps_cpp` also depends on the `rapidcsv`, `Catch2`, and `CLI11` libraries, but these should be downloaded and built as part of the build process (again using `FetchContent`).
 See the `CMakeLists.txt` files for more details.

 ### Unit tests

-`Catch2` tests can be run from the top-level `gps_cpp` directory with `./build/test/testGps`; it's necessary to run them from here as several depend on test data files in `gps_cpp/test/data` directory.
+`Catch2` tests can be run from the top-level `gps_cpp` directory with `./build/test/testGps`; it's necessary to run them from this working directory as several tests depend on data files in `gps_cpp/test/data` directory.

 ## License